Facing Financial Losses and Poor Performance: How Should My Friend Approach Employee Termination?

 PRABHAT RANJAN MOHANTY

-It is difficult to believe your pleas, because entire 2020 passed amidst shutdown and lockdown and further the financial loss crop up due to one person is some kind of joke.
+It is difficult to believe your pleas because the entire 2020 passed amidst shutdowns and lockdowns, and further, the financial loss cropping up due to one person seems like some kind of joke.

-The termination at this point of time is not less than a sin, by this a family would be destabilized completely.
-In my view, you discuss with the boss of the employee to give some time to perform as per expectation.
-If things are not settled, you can terminate as per the termination ground mentioned in appointment letter ( either ask him to resign or pay notice pay).
+The termination at this point in time is not less than a sin; by this, a family would be completely destabilized.
+In my view, you should discuss with the boss of the employee to give some time to perform as per expectations.
+If things are not settled, you can terminate as per the termination grounds mentioned in the appointment letter (either ask him to resign or pay notice pay).
 The rest is left to your wisdom.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute